shuangsong0110/EBPRS/README.md

 ## Version
 2.0.0

-Please see the manual EBPRS-manual-2.0.0.pdf for detailed description of the package.
+Please see the manual EBPRS-manual-2.0.0.pdf for the detailed description and instructions aboout the package.

 ## Install
 ```